There are no products in your shopping cart.

 The HPV vaccine cannot get rid of an HPV infection you already have.
 However, it does prevent infection with other types of HPV and prevents reinfection with the same type.
 So if you already have HPV it could still benefit you to have the vaccine.

-If you have had treatment for cervical abnormalities, having the HPV vaccine may lower your risk of new HPV infections and recurrence.
-More research needs to be done, but it could benefit you to have the HPV vaccine after being treated for abnormalities or cervical cancer.
+If you have had treatment for cell changes (abnormal cells) or cervical cancer, having the HPV vaccine may lower your risk of new HPV infections and recurrence.
+More research needs to be done, but it could benefit you to have the HPV vaccine.
+Ultimately, it is your choice whether to have the HPV vaccine.

 HPV vaccines have the potential to save lives by reducing:

-For women who are already part of the screening programme, the best protection against cervical cancer is to continue going for regular cervical screening.
-It is essential that all girls who have the HPV vaccine also attend cervical screening when invited.
+For women who are already part of the screening programme, the best protection against cervical cancer is to go for regular cervical screening (smear tests).

 Having the HPV vaccine protects against at least two high-risk types of HPV (16 and 18) that cause about 7 in 10 (70%) of all cervical cancers.
 Along with going to cervical screening (a smear test) when invited, it is one of the best ways to protect against cervical cancer.

-The HPV vaccine is free to girls between the ages of:
+The HPV vaccine is free to people between the ages of: